angelleye/paypal-woocommerce/readme.txt

 * Fix - Resolves an issue where the login option for the site was not available when paying with Express Checkout. ([#737](https://github.com/angelleye/paypal-woocommerce/issues/737))
 * Fix - Resolves an issue with shipping address validation from the cart page when using Express Checkout. ([#739](https://github.com/angelleye/paypal-woocommerce/issues/739))
 * Fix - Resolves an issue with addresses being passed around incorrectly when using Express Checkout . ([#742](https://github.com/angelleye/paypal-woocommerce/issues/742))
+* Fix - Resolves an issue where the mini-cart was still displaying a Proceed to Checkout button even with Express Checkout is the only gateway enabled. ([#747](https://github.com/angelleye/paypal-woocommerce/issues/747))

 = 1.4.4 - 05.12.2017 =
 * Tweak - Braintree MID functionality improvements. ([#565](https://github.com/angelleye/paypal-woocommerce/issues/565))